0BAB1/HOLY_CORE_COURSE/fpga_edition/fpga_edition.md

 To handle this problem, we can use multiple techniques :

 - Add a cache bypasser to a certain memory range
   - e.g. 0x4000_0000 to 0x4000_FFFF would bypass the cache by using AXI-LITE to write directly to the destination.
   - means we have to complexify our interface and development (add AXI-LITE, which we'll have to live debug on top of tb)
   - weird user experience (has to know core specific memory ranges)
-- Add CSR registers extension support (Zicsr and Zicntr)
+- Add CSR (Control Status Registers) extension support (Zicsr and Zicntr)
   - Zicsr allows us to set control registers to allows the user to have direct control on the core behavior (like order a cache flush easily)
   - Zicntr allows us to create useful counters that the user can use (time) and that we can use for performances measurements (number of cycles and instrctions fectched)